matrix-io/esp32-platformio/README.md

 ## Upload via PlatformIO OTA

-After that you can using your MatrixVoice with RaspberryPi and you only need for a new OTA firmware update:
+After that you can using your MatrixVoice without RaspberryPi and you only need for a new OTA firmware update:

 ```bash
 pio run --target upload